 * Officially designated, but not yet implemented.

-Strongly protected marine reserve coverage varies by nation and across the globe.
-As of 2016, only 1.6% of the ocean is within strongly protected reserves (MPAtlas, 2016).
+Highly protected marine reserve coverage varies by nation and across the globe.
+As of 2019, only 2.2% of the ocean is within highly protected reserves (MPAtlas, 2019).
 The nine implemented areas listed above account for more than 80% of global strongly protected area.
 Since 2013, we have released a series of reports detailing the extent of these strongly protected areas within the United States, the “Group of Twenty,” or G20 (an international forum representing the 20 largest national economies) and among the countries of North America.